-Dual 1280 Watt power supplies are used to provide the power for all four serverboards.
+Dual 1280 Watt redundant power supplies are used to provide the power for all two serverboards.
 Each serverboard however, can be shut down independently of the other with the power button on its own control panel.

 SAS/SATA Backplane/Drives